rusakovichma/TicTaaC/README.md

 from different teams, I have even read several articles and looked through a book to get familiar with this process, but they were too abstract as for me and didn't give me a certainty at all.
-Then we have faced several enterprise - level products which theoretically would help us, but we didn't want to deploy the whole security program because of it, we just waned to get the threats list for our product.
+Then we have faced several enterprise - level products which theoretically would help us, but we didn't want to deploy the whole security program because of it, we just wanted to get the threats list for our product.
 Nothing else"
 <p align="right"><em>Anonymous Developer</em></p>

 ## Idea